Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 It’s difficult to look at your crying child and say “no,” knowing that a “yes” will prevent them from feeling bad, but we have to let them feel their feelings sometimes, even though it’s difficult.

-Always saying “yes” to your kids would make them feel like they can always get what they want, and they would grow up with this conviction and go out into the world with this mentality.
-They need to learn on time how to handle rejection, as it is inevitable.
+They would grow up with this conviction and go out into the world with this mentality.
+They need to learn how to handle rejection on time, as it is inevitable.

-When our child breaks a toy or spills ice cream, running to find a replacement can temporarily relieve the pain, but allowing them to feel the disappointment or anger and telling them that it’s okay to feel that way also shows them that these are emotions they can resolve.
+However, allowing them to feel disappointment or anger and telling them that it’s okay to feel that way shows them that these are emotions they can resolve.

 It gives them trust in their ability to conquer obstacles.
 When children are praised for not giving up, they’re more likely to keep going when times get tough.

-When it comes to household tasks like making the bed or filling the dishwasher, it often seems like doing it ourselves would be more effective than allowing a 4-year-old to try, but we have to let them try.
+Children must be taught to take responsibility from a young age.
+Regarding household tasks like making the bed or filling the dishwasher, it often seems like doing it ourselves would be more effective than allowing a 4-year-old to try, but we must let them try.

-It is not enough to tell our children what they should do; we must also teach them to think about what they should do.
-For instance, when your child wakes up in the morning, instead of saying, ‘Go brush your teeth!
-You could ask, ‘What’s the first thing you do in the morning?’.
+For instance, when your child wakes up in the morning, instead of saying, ‘Go brush your teeth! ‘ you could ask, ‘What’s the first thing you do in the morning?’

 When your kid is getting ready for school, you ask her to pick up all she needs to take to school, which would help her think of the things she needs.